harmlessaccount/discord-url/README.md

 }
 ```

 Contributions are very easy to do and are always appreciated.
 If you can, contribute.
+You may also use the simple web interface I recently released: [discord-url-web](https://github.com/harmlessaccount/discord-url-web)

 ## Considerations